If you have questions or require assistance please visit Support.

 Twinkletoes Letter to the elders discussing the UN, blood, false prophecies and paedophilia.

-LETTERS FROM WITNESSES TO THEIR FAMILY
+LETTERS BETWEEN WITNESSES AND THEIR FAMILY

 When active Jehovah's Witnesses write to family members that leave the Organization their letters contain none of the careful phrasing of Watchtower articles.
 These letters gives great insight into reality as understood by the Witness mind.